ethereum-optimism/superchain-registry/CONTRIBUTING.md

 ```
 go test -run=TestGasPriceOracleParams/11155420
 ```

 ### 5. Raise your Pull Request
+Please raise a PR from a non-protected branch in your fork (e.g. avoid the `main` branch).
 Automated checks will run, and your PR will be reviewed in due course.
+Please raise a separate PR for each chain you would like to add.

 ## Adding a superchain target